Ph1so/FitAnalyzer/README.md

 ## Progress

+Currently works as a weekly workout planner.
+User auth and workout analysis in progress.

 - Ability to switch between days.
 - You can name each day, e.g. Push Day
 - Remove and Add buttons for exercises